 Jon Stewart also makes a brief appearance in the movie.

-This clip is a teachable moment — it demonstrates the need to vet your character witnesses beforehand.
-Seriously, I know he’s a tollbooth operator, but he brought along four of his lawyer friends to act as co-counsel and apparently not one of them thought to bring a reputable character witnesses; prepare their witnesses; keep the booze away from the alcoholic witness; or clean up the homeless guy.
+This clip is a teachable moment—it demonstrates the need to vet your character witnesses beforehand.
+Seriously, I know he’s a tollbooth operator, but he brought along four of his lawyer friends to act as co-counsel and apparently not one of them thought to bring reputable character witnesses; prepare their witnesses; keep the booze away from the alcoholic witness, or clean up the homeless guy.
 Sandler even has to bribe a witness to get his testimony back on track.

 I am pretty sure there is a trial rule that you shouldn’t ask a question you don’t know the answer to, and that’s completely ignored here.
 Really sloppy stuff.

 Divorce lawyer, Jim Carrey, can’t lie because his neglected son made a birthday wish.
 That makes suborning perjury tough.